Vacuum-excited surface plasmon polaritons

-In summary, in this letter we discussed how SPPs might be excited from vacuum for the case of a dielectric slab which behaves as an insulator/insulator (II) interface and changes to an MI interface during irradiation.
-We separated Maxwell's equations using the Hertz vectors approach for time-dependent media finding both electric and magnetic SPP solutions.
-For parametric oscillations of the dielectric inside a superconducting microwave cylindrical cavity (cooled to suppress thermal excitations) our calculations show that vacuum excited SPPs can dominate over the photon-photon rate.
-The results for the photon creation rate in a cylindrical cavity generalizes those found for the rectangular case \cite{UhlmanPRL2004}.
+We have discussed how SPPs can be excited out of the vacuum for the case where a dielectric crystal changes from a minimum to maximum value at a semiconductor semispace/metal (SM) interface during laser irradiation.
+We separated Maxwell's equations in a generalized Lorenz gauge for time-dependent media, both for the permittivity and permeability.
+For parametric oscillations of a dielectric slab our analytic and numerical analyses show that vacuum excited SPPs can be of the same order of magnitude as the photon-photon rate.